ngxs/store/.plans/cypress-to-playwright.md

 These are flagged for the engineer/reviewer — not blockers, but worth a conscious decision in flight.

-1. **Browser strategy** — The plan installs only chromium to match current CI behavior.
-If the team wants the migration to expand coverage to Firefox/WebKit, add projects in both `playwright.config.ts` files and adjust the install step to omit the explicit `chromium` arg.

-2. **`webServer` vs `start-server-and-test` semantics** — Playwright's `webServer` blocks until the URL responds and tears it down at the end of the run.
-This is equivalent to `start-server-and-test`'s contract, but if any external script outside Playwright also expected `start-server-and-test` to be available (e.g., a developer's personal alias), it disappears with this migration.
-Search the repo before merging: `grep -r "start-server-and-test\|start-test " --include="*.json" --include="*.md"` should return only the touch points listed in this plan.

-3. **`reuseExistingServer: !process.env.CI`** — Locally, if a dev already has `yarn serve:integration:static` running on 4200, Playwright will use it.
-On CI it will always spawn a fresh one.
-This matches the Cypress + start-server-and-test behavior closely enough; flag if a different policy is wanted.

-4. **Trace/video/screenshot policy** — The plan sets `trace: 'on-first-retry'`.
-The old Cypress config disabled video and screenshots.
-Playwright's defaults are off for screenshot/video, on for trace-on-retry.
-Decide whether to dial trace down to `off` to match Cypress exactly, or keep `on-first-retry` for CI debugging value (recommended: keep).

-5. **TypeScript deprecations in TS 6 (ng22)** — The new `e2e/tsconfig.json` in the integration uses `ignoreDeprecations: "6.0"` for the same reason as the cypress tsconfig fix already committed.
-If TS 7 lands before the next refresh, both these tsconfigs will need an update — track via the same surface as the existing tsconfigs that carry this flag.
+1. **TypeScript deprecations in TS 6 (ng22)** — The new `e2e/tsconfig.json` in the integration uses `ignoreDeprecations: "6.0"` for the same reason as the cypress tsconfig fix already committed.
+If TS 7 lands before the next refresh, both these tsconfigs will need an update.

-6. **`integration` Nx project has no `e2e` target** — Currently e2e is driven entirely from root yarn scripts, not Nx.
-The plan keeps this pattern (does not introduce an Nx `e2e` target).
-If a future cleanup wants to put e2e behind `nx run integration:e2e`, that's a separate refactor.
+2. **`integration` Nx project has no `e2e` target** — Currently e2e is driven entirely from root yarn scripts, not Nx.
+The plan keeps this pattern.
+Addressing this is covered by the deferred @nx/playwright follow-up.

-7. **Tutorials directory** — `tutorials/create-app/` has its own install.
+3. **Tutorials directory** — `tutorials/create-app/` has its own install.
 The audit confirmed no Cypress usage there, so it's untouched.
 Re-verify with `grep -r cypress tutorials/` before declaring done.

+4. **`reuseExistingServer: !isCi`** — Locally, if a dev already has a server running on 4200, Playwright will use it.
+On CI it will always spawn a fresh one.
+This matches the existing Cypress + start-server-and-test contract.

 ---